 Head of Department: Mrs Joanne West

-Girls from every year group are encouraged to make the most of a range of opportunities including author talks, debating and the creative writing club as well as to enter both school and national creative writing and essay competitions.
+Girls from every year group are encouraged to make the most of a range of opportunities including author talks, debating, book groups and the creative writing club.
+They are also encouraged to enter both School and national creative writing and essay competitions.
 We plan each year to take our exam classes to see theatre productions of the set texts and seek out opportunities to enhance their learning such as providing whole year lectures.

 Full details of the curriculum are available in the GCSE and Sixth Form options publications.
-Further information about the teaching and learning of English may be obtained by contacting the Head of Department, Mrs Joanne West email@example.com.
+Further information about the teaching and learning of English may be obtained by contacting the Head of Department, Mrs Joanne West.

 Mrs West has been teaching for twenty-two years in a variety of contexts and is a former AQA examiner.
 She is a keen advocator of the School’s ethos of encouraging each girl to develop and make the most of her individual strengths.
 She also drives the Department’s philosophy of promoting all forms of literacy; reading, writing, speaking and listening.
 The Department aims to give the girls the tools to flourish in later life and become lifelong independent learners.

 Mr Bartholomew has also taught for twenty-two years and has plenty of teaching experience both in the UK and abroad.
 He is a qualified EAL teacher and current AQA examiner.
 Mr Bartholomew is a keen proponent of literacy throughout the School curriculum and he is currently looking at strategies to promote this further.

 Dr Atherton is Head of Oxbridge and the Elective Programme.
 He currently runs sessions with Sixth Form on English at University and mentors our Oxbridge applicants for English.